- J.D., Fordham University, School of Law, 2015, cum laude; Writing and Research Editor, Fordham Urban Law Journal; Ruth Whitehead Whaley Scholar

 Areas of Practice

 Ms. Stone is experienced in representing employers in a wide array of labor and employment matters in judicial, arbitral and agency forums, including disputes related to restrictive covenant and non-competition agreements, misappropriation of trade secrets, wage and hour issues, wrongful termination, and discrimination and harassment.
-Ms. Stone also regularly counsels clients on matters relating to employee handbooks, personnel policies, and internal investigations.
-She has additionally conducted employee trainings on behalf of clients regarding wage and hour issues, managerial issues, and workplace behavior.
+Ms. Stone also regularly counsels clients on matters relating to internal investigations, employee handbooks, and personnel policies.
+She has additionally conducted employee trainings on behalf of clients regarding harassment, wage and hour issues, managerial issues, and workplace behavior.

-Ms. Stone is actively involved in pro bono work at the firm, including the representation of non-profit community organizations, veterans, and individuals seeking asylum.
+Ms. Stone is actively involved in pro bono work at the firm, including the representation of non-profit community organizations, domestic violence victims, and individuals seeking asylum.
+In 2017, Ms. Stone was named Sheppard Mullin's Pro Bono Attorney of the Year.

 - New York Law Journal, November 6, 2017